Illustration Brief Generator & Written Briefs to Use as Practice Exercises

 Using More Realistic, Written Illustration Briefs

 FakeClients not only lets you generate illustration briefs, FakeClients also offers a wide variety of written briefs.
 These briefs are way more in-depth and detailed than the randomly generated briefs.
 This makes these briefs a lot more realistic to work with.
 They will, for example, go more into the way they want the illustration to turn out, the timeframe in which they want you to finish it and colors they want you to use.
-This makes these briefs a lot more challenging and helps you better practice for real-world clients.
+This makes these briefs a lot more challenging and makes practicing a lot more realistic and will better prepare you for real-world clients.

 How to use briefs: "How to use design briefs to practice design"